DataDog/documentation/content/en/monitors/guide/best-practices-for-live-process-monitoring.md

 ### Scoping the monitor

-To avoid false positives, the scope of your monitor should not exceed a few thousand processes.
+Datadog recommends scoping your monitor to no more than a few thousand processes.
 Because text search is fuzzy, tags are the most accurate way to adjust the scope of your monitor.

 Example workflow:

-1. Navigate to the [**Monitors > New Monitor > Live Process**][1] page.
+1. Navigate to the [**Monitors > New Monitor > Live Process**][4] page.

 2. Add tags to the monitor in the **by tags** field.
     - For example, use `command:puma` to monitor processes associated with the `puma` command.